debian-calibre/calibre/manual/gui.rst

         - Keep the :kbd:`Shift` key pressed and click on the starting and ending book of a range of books you want selected.

     * You can configure which fields you want displayed by using the :ref:`configuration` dialog.

+    * To perform complex multiple column based sub-sorting add the :guilabel:`Sort by` tool to a toolbar via :guilabel:`Preferences->Toolbars & menus`.

 .. _search_interface: